This guide describes the general Content Editing (CE) Review process for a typical project.

 CE reviewers’ branches use the following naming convention (all lower case):

-m <module number> cereview <reviewer's surname>:
+m <module number> cereview <reviewer's surname>

-• The prefix m is for “module”.
+is for “module”. <module number>

-• The reviewer’s <surname> is added as a suffix to distinguish the reviewer’s work from other contributors.
+is added as a suffix to distinguish the reviewer’s work from other contributors.

 Example CE reviewer’s branch name

-The following explains how the example CE reviewer branch name m6-cereview-lee is constructed.
+The following explains how the example CE reviewer branch name m6-cereview-lee

-• m is an abbreviation for “module”.
+is an abbreviation for “module”.6

-• lee is a reference to the CE reviewer’s surname.
+is a reference to the CE reviewer’s surname.

-Putting the previous items together results in the CE reviewer branch name m6-cereview-lee.
+Putting the previous items together results in the CE reviewer branch name m6-cereview-lee

 Key points about the CE review process